twisterghost/jankbot/README.md

 **How do I keep Jankbot running after I close the terminal?**

-You may want to look into [forever](https://github.com/nodejitsu/forever).
-It will keep scripts running...well, forever.
+You may want to look into [pm2](https://github.com/unitech/pm2).
+It is a handy program manager that will keep it running in the background.

-**What will happen if I delete the friends or logger modules?**

-Puppies around the world will die and Jankbot will not be able to function.
-Those modules are part of the core of Jankbot and are there to be used by other modules.

 **How do I update Jankbot?**